kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 ```
 gcloud compute health-checks create tcp my-gloo-edge-https-health-check \
     --global \
     --port 8080 # This is the port for the pod.
-In the official documentation it imght be wrong
+In the official documentation it might be wrong
 ```

 {{% notice note %}}
 Notice that you are checking port `8080`.
-It is important that you have configured the firewall rules accordingly to the configuration you have applied here.
+It is important that you have configured the firewall rules according to the configuration you have applied here.
 {{% /notice %}}

-In the Gloogle Console, you can find the resource at **Compute Engine -> Health checks**.
+In the Google Console, you can find the resource at **Compute Engine -> Health checks**.
 You can filter by the name.

 ![LB HealthCheck]({{% versioned_link_path fromRoot="/img/gcp-lb-healthcheck.png" %}})